CSPF-Founder/dionaea-darwis/Manual.md

 <img src="./docimages/email-activation.png" alt="drawing" width="500"/>

-- Once you click on 'Activate your account', you can view the License key on the 'success page.'
+- Once you click on `Activate your account`, you can view the License key on the 'success page.'

 <img src="./docimages/license-key.png" alt="drawing" width="500"/>

-> **Note: Make sure to store & keep the License key safely.
-You can't recover it once lost. **
+> **Note: Each email address will receive one license key.
+Please store and keep your license key safely, as it cannot be recovered if lost.
+Once a license key has been used, it cannot be reused.**

 ## Accessing the Panel

-On your desktop, open a browser (Firefox or Chrome, recommended: Firefox) and enter the following address. https://localhost:12443
+On your desktop, open a browser (Firefox or Chrome, recommended: Firefox) and enter the following address. https://localhost:8443

 - You will get a self-signed certificate error message.
-Click the 'Advanced' button and then click the 'Accept the Risk and Continue' button.
+Click the `Advanced` button and then click the `Accept the Risk and Continue` button.

 <img src="./docimages/accept-risk.png" alt="drawing" width="500"/>

 - This will take you to the setup page.
-Click the "Setup" button, which will perform the base setup for the panel.
+Click the `Setup` button, which will perform the base setup for the panel.
 If successful, it will take you to the license activation page.

 <img src="./docimages/setup.png" alt="drawing" width="500"/>